Skip to main content

 Protecting your muscle on a budget

 Most advice about protecting your muscle assumes you can afford a gym membership and a cart full of chicken breast and protein powder.
-That isn't realistic for everyone.
 Your budget shouldn't decide whether you get to protect your muscle.
-Here are ways to do both without spending much.
+See our full list of budget friendly protein sources and no gym strength exercises.

 Advice for older adults taking GLP-1 medications

-Most advice about muscle loss on GLP-1 medications is written for younger and middle aged people trying to lose weight.
-If you're older, your risk looks different, and so does what's at stake.
+Most advice about muscle loss on GLP-1 medications is written for younger people.
+If you're older, your risk looks different, and so does what's at stake, from fall risk to independence.
+See our full guide for older adults.

 Frequently asked questions